sassoftware/viya4-iac-k8s/docs/user/DockerUsage.md

   viya4-iac-k8s apply setup install
 ```

 This command can take a few minutes to complete.
-Once complete, Terraform output values are written to the console.
-The `inventory` file, the `ansible-vars.yaml` and the `kubeconfig` file for the cluster, stored here `[prefix]-oss-kubeconfig.conf`, are written in the current directory, `$(pwd)`.
+When it has completed, Terraform output values are written to the console.
+The `inventory` file, the `ansible-vars.yaml` file, and the `kubeconfig` file for the cluster, stored in `[prefix]-oss-kubeconfig.conf`, are written in the current directory, `$(pwd)`.

-### Create your kubernetes cluster using systems - `bare_metal`
+### Create Your Kubernetes Cluster Using Individual Machines - `bare_metal`

-To create your kubernetes cluster run the `viya4-iac-k8s` Docker image with the `install` command and the `bare_metal` option:
+To create your Kubernetes cluster, run the `viya4-iac-k8s` Docker image with the `install` command and the `bare_metal` option:

 ```bash
 docker run --rm -it \